Display to header level

 If the parties fail to identify the payment obligation prior to the sale transaction, the right of the easement holder to collect is not waived, but the best opportunity to receive payment will be missed.
 When the obligation is recognized and considered prior to closing, the required amount may be listed as a line item on the settlement statement and paid out of funds collected from the parties at the closing table.
 If that opportunity is missed, collecting the payment can become arduous.

-Drafters should presume that no future party will read past the first page of the grant of easement.
+To ensure that attention, drafters should presume that no future party will read past the first page of the grant of easement.
 As such, conspicuous notice should be included on the first page, stating for example:

 NOTICE: FUNDS DUE UPON TRANSFER OF PROPERTY.
 Section 8.14 of this Grant requires payment to Holder upon each Transfer.